 A natural disaster can occur at any time, particularly in the winter where floods, blizzards, high winds, and storms become part and parcel of everyday life.
 The impact can be irreversibly harmful to small businesses affected by a natural disaster.
-Small business owners must take immediate action after a natural disaster to protect workers, ensure stability and fix properties or business infrastructure.
+A small business owner must take immediate action after a natural disaster to protect workers, ensure stability, fix properties or business infrastructure, and rebuild your business.

 In the aftermath of a natural disaster, small businesses should take action to help mitigate the effects and damage.
-After a natural disaster hits your business, these are just some of the things that you should be doing.
+After a natural disaster hits your business, these are just some of the things that you should be doing to rebuild your business.

 Put your disaster plan into place